epiverse-trace/ColOpenData/README.md

 National Geo statistical Framework (MGN) and the National Population and Living Census (CNPV) at department level for 2018.

-To download the dataset we can use the `download` function as follows.
+To load the dataset we can use the `download` function as follows.

 ``` r
 census <- download("MGNCNPV_DPTO_2018")